 2 Main categories of AI in supply chain management

-There are 2 main types of AI for supply chain management.
+There are 2 main types of AI for the supply chain management.
 Depending on your business 1 may work better than the other or you may need both.
 Either way, there are advantages to both.

 1. Augmentation: Information needs to be gathered from tedious, repetitive tasks to be able to provide outputs.
 It needs inputs from human interaction to be able to make future predictions.
 A good example of this is your phone’s personal assistant.
 It tracks what you do on your phone and then creates inferences based on that for future use.